 - OR Mail a check to the Coupeville Historic Waterfront PO Box 121, Coupeville, WA 98239 ——— Please note Pennies for Preservation in check memo.

-Our beautiful “Mini Me Wharf” (built by fun and generous volunteers) stands at the Wharf’s land’s end to provide an extra boost to our Wharf donations.
-It is checked daily for donations from wonderful residents and many visitors.
-We even get some Canadian in the box and gladly convert it for good works.
+Our beautiful “Mini Me Wharf” (built by fun and generous volunteers) stands at the Wharf’s land’s end to provide an extra boost to our Port donations.
+It is checked daily and the donations ho directly into our Wharf Fund.

-The Wharf needs in excess of 750,000.00 dollars in piling and other maintenance and engineering repairs.
-State generated port budget won’t suffice.
-You can help offset by donating to Pennies for Preservation Coupeville.
+The Wharf needs in excess of 900,000.00 dollars in piling and other maintenance, and engineering repairs and the port budget generated port budget won’t suffice.

 Coupeville, located on the south shore of Penn’s Cove, is the oldest town on Whidbey Island and second oldest town in the state of Washington.
 It was founded by Thomas Coupe (1818-1875) captain of the bark Success, who arrived in Puget Sound in 1852 and filed a 320-acre donation land claim on the site.
 Captain Coupe is the only man known to have sailed a square-rigged sailing ship through treacherous Deception Pass.